Yonaguni: History

 Until the early 20th century, Yonaguni was part of the larger Yaeyama Magiri (a regional administrative unit), which included the neighboring Yaeyama Islands and became Yaeyama village in 1908.
 In 1948, it became an independent village.
 From 1945 to 1972, it was occupied by the United States and was then returned to Japan to form a part of Okinawa Prefecture.

 As a result of increased tensions between Japan, China, and Taiwan over the disputed sovereignty of the Japanese-controlled uninhabited Senkaku/Diaoyu/Tiaoyutai Islands which are located roughly 80 nautical miles north-northeast of Yonaguni Island, Japan began construction in 2014 of a coastal monitoring / early warning station with radar and other sensors on Yonaguni to counter a perceived threat from Chinese forces.
 The initial planned complement of 150 troops include personnel stationed at a garrison located on the outskirts of Yonaguni town.
 The station's radar became active on 28 March 2016.
 Separately, a joint (GSDF / ASDF) "mobile aircraft control & warning squadron" is planned to be formed and co-located at the station.

 In 2024, the Japanese army deployed seven surface-to-surface missile companies, covering Miyako-jima city, Ishigaki city, and Amami Ōshima Island.
 Additionally, an electronic warfare unit was deployed from Kumamoto Prefecture to Yonaguni "to jam or interfere with hostile forces' signals and radar stations".
+In February 2026, Japan announced that it intended to deploy surface-to-air missiles to the island by 2031.

 Given Yonaguni's geographic proximity to Taiwan (only 107.4 km east of Yilan), there have been discussions to develop tourism in Yonaguni via a regular, direct ferry service from Taiwan's Yilan County (Suao Township) for both Taiwanese and Japanese tourists.
 In July 2023, Taiwan's Legislative Speaker, You Si-kun, led a trial ferry service from Suao to Yonaguni.
 The trip took around two hours each way.
 It was said that if a regular ferry service was established, it would attract Taiwanese tourists to Yonaguni Island, which has a population of just 1,700, and Japanese visitors to Yilan.
 It was expressed that the friendship between Japan and Taiwan can also be deepened through such ties.
 However, due to Yonaguni's lack of infrastructure and tourism resources (such as hotels, restaurants, and transportation), challenges remain to promote tourism.